-- Quart Kit and Gallon Kit includes part A and part B of the Finish Coat.
+- Quart Kit and Gallon Kit includes part A and part B of the Finish Coat steps only!
 This is all most customers need in order to seal their concrete countertop.
-Finish Coat will color enhance the concrete- brings out the color, similar to how the concrete looks when wet.
+The Finish Coat will color enhance the concrete- brings out the color, similar to how the concrete looks when wet.
 Finish Coat is mixed in a 4:1 ratio- 4 parts A to 1 part B. Mixing Cups (sold here) are a good way to prepare sealer coatings.

-- Surebond Primer: Used to prime the surface before using the BaseCoat.
+- Optional Component: Surebond Primer: Used to prime the surface before using the BaseCoat.
 No primer needed if not using the BaseCoat.